|President Garfield (Public Domain)|

 It is said that James Abram Garfield was the only preacher to ever become president of the United States (although he was far from being the only preaching president).

-He was born on November 19, 1831 in an Ohio log cabin to parents who were members of the Church of Christ (aka Disciples of Christ).
+He was born on November 19, 1831 in an Ohio log cabin to parents who were members of the Church of Christ.
 This religious affiliation influenced him greatly throughout his life.

 Garfield - who had at various times worked as "a janitor, bell ringer, and carpenter" during his younger years – was baptized in 1850.
 Wikipedia reports that he later "developed a regular preaching circuit at neighboring churches, in some cases earning a gold dollar per service."